-As I walk through the woods I try to identify what I see.
-I usually can't see an entire tree (they're tall!) so I focus on the needles, twigs, and cones to figure them out: pines, spruces, firs and hemlocks.
+As I walk in Acadia National Park I try to identify what I see.
+I usually can’t see an entire tree (they’re tall!) so I focus on the needles, twigs, and cones to figure them out: pines, spruces, firs and hemlocks.

 Pines: If the needles are in bundles attached to the branches, then it’s a pine.